rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="getmei-jsonoptions" %}
 ### GetMIDIValuesForElement

-Return MIDI values of the element with the ID (xml:id)
+Return MIDI values of the element with the ID (xml:id).

-RenderToMIDI() must be called prior to using this method
+RenderToMIDI() must be called prior to using this method.

 **Returns**